-If you were a progressive, unorthodox investor looking to fund long-term projects that pushed forward how the internet works, where would you put your money?
+Let's make that more real.
+You're a progressive, unorthodox investor looking to fund some long-term digital projects that are good for the world.
+Where do you put your money?

-#4.
-Something like IAmA, but that my mum could read.
+#3.
+Something like IAmA, but that my grandma would use

 If you're working on any of these, or you want to give it a go, get in touch, because I'd like to help.